 I mean, cherry trees are nice and all, but right now everywhere in Tokyo the azaleas are blooming, and they’re AMAZING.They come in other colors besides pink!
 Sometimes there’s even more than one color on the same bush!
 Whole hillsides (see below) are covered with blazing balls of blooming for weeks during April and early May!

 But apparently, that’s the problem.
 When I asked a Japanese friend why azaleas get no respect, she explained that cherry trees bud, bloom, lose their petals and die in the course of a week (thus providing a metaphor for the swift passing of life that’s put rice in poets’ bowls for centuries).
 But, she added scornfully, AZALEAS JUST LAST TOO LONG.

 These photos were taken at the Nezu Shrine, where they hold an Azalea Festival every year at the end of April.
-If you’d like to go the next time you’re in Tokyo, directions and a map are on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to go the next time you’re in Tokyo, visit my website, The Tokyo Guide I Wish I’d Had.

 The Last Tea Bowl Thief was chosen as an Editor’s Pick for Best Mystery, Thriller & Suspense on Amazon